comp-journalism/headline-testing/README.md

 A pilot analysis of headline data from the New York Times.

 ## Recent activity
-10/31 - Started building out variables for testing hypotheses 10/30 - Commented code and documented project; committed to lab repo.
+11/2 - Built and applied first-draft feature extraction pipeline to all data 10/31 - Started building out variables for testing hypotheses 10/30 - Commented code and documented project; committed to lab repo.